-1 Year 3 Years 5 Years 10 Years Emerging Markets Debt Portfolio \$122 \$423 \$747 \$1,662
+1 Year 3 Years 5 Years 10 Years Global Infrastructure Portfolio \$114 \$460 \$830 \$1,870

-\ The Fund's "Distributor," Morgan Stanley Distribution, Inc., has agreed to waive 0.20% of the 0.25% 12b-1 fee that it may receive.
-This fee waiver will continue for at least one year or until such time as the Company's Board of Directors acts to discontinue all or a portion of such waiver when it deems such action is appropriate.
+^{} The Fund's "Adviser," Morgan Stanley Investment Management Inc., has agreed to reduce its advisory fee and/or reimburse the Fund so that Total Annual Fund Operating Expenses, excluding acquired fund fees and expenses (as applicable), certain investment related expenses, taxes, interest and other extraordinary expenses (including litigation), will not exceed 1.12%.
+The fee waivers and/or expense reimbursements will continue for at least one year or until such time as the Company's Board of Directors acts to discontinue all or a portion of such waivers and/or reimbursements when it deems such action is appropriate.